History of Missouri Baptist University

 MBU at Jefferson College began in 1993 and utilizes administrative offices and educational facilities through Jefferson College in Hillsboro at 1000 Viking Drive, Hillsboro, Missouri, 63050, as well as in Arnold at 1687 Missouri State Road, Arnold, Missouri, 63010.
 The undergraduate Plus-Two degree completion program offers a wide variety of majors.
 Graduate degrees at the master’s and specialist levels are also available.

 MBU at Lewis and Clark Community College began in 2007 and utilizes administrative offices and educational facilities through Lewis and Clark Community College at 5800 Godfrey Road, Godfrey, Illinois, 62035.
 The undergraduate Plus-Two degree completion program offers select majors.
-The Master of Business Administration and the Master of Arts in Counseling degrees can also be earned at this site.
+The Master of Business Administration degree can also be earned at this site.

 MBU in Arnold opened in 2012 and maintains administrative offices and educational facilities at 140 Richardson Crossing, Arnold, Missouri, 63010.
 A baccalaureate degree-completion program with a number of majors is offered as well as graduate degrees at the master’s, specialist, and doctoral levels.

-MBU at Rend Lake College began offering classes for the 2013-2014 academic year and utilizes administrative offices and educational facilities through Rend Lake College, 468 N. Ken Gray Parkway, Ina, Illinois, 62846.
+MBU at Rend Lake College will begin offering classes for the 2013-2014 academic year and utilizes administrative offices and educational facilities through Rend Lake College, 468 N. Ken Gray Parkway, Ina, Illinois, 62846.

 MBU at Williamson Baptist Association began offering courses in 2017 and utilizes administrative offices and educational facilities through the Williamson Baptist Association, 10093 Old Bainbridge Trail, Marion, Illinois, 62959.
 The undergraduate degree completion program offers select majors.
-The Master of Business Administration degree and the Master of Arts degree in Clinical Mental Health Counseling can also be earned at this site.
+The Master of Business Administration degree can also be earned at this site.

-MBU at Shawnee Community College began offering classes for the 2018-2019 academic year and utilizes administrative offices and educational facilities through Shawnee Community College, 8364 Shawnee College Rd, Ullin, IL 62992 and at their Anna Extension center at 1150 E. Vienna St., Anna, Illinois, 62906.
+MBU at Southeastern Illinois College began offering classes during the 2017-2018 academic year and utilizes administrative offices and educational facilities through Southeastern Illinois College, 3575 College Rd., Harrisburg, IL 62946.

 Graduate courses in select programs are also offered at the following locations: Saint James, Missouri (St. James High School) and Town and Country, Missouri (St. Louis County Special School District).